TV-Rename/tvrename/index.md

 #### TV&nbsp;Rename
 ##### Television Sorted...

-TV Rename is a media management tool that runs on Windows XP and later, looking after all your TV Show files and making them presentable for Kodi (XBMC), Mede8er, pyTivo and other media hubs.
+TV Rename is the Swiss-Army-Knife of media management tools.

+It runs on Windows XP and later and looks after all your TV Show files; making them presentable for Kodi (XBMC), Mede8er, pyTivo and other media hubs.

 On the surface TV Rename will "fix" the names of TV Shows...